Medical and Dental Programs

 - Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior, and appropriate interpersonal interaction to situations in his or her career and personal life

 - Demonstrate the social skills, professional appearance, attitudes, and behavior that employers expect of all SJVC graduates

-Students receive hands-on training and participate in an externship.
-Externship rotations include various animal care environments to give students real-world experience.
+- Receive hands-on training and participate in an externship.
+Externship rotations include various animal care environments to give students real-world experience

-The Veterinary Technology program is available at the following campus
+The Veterinary Technology program is available at the following campuses:

 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the Bureau’s internet website (www.bppe.ca.gov).